emilhaegglund/TADA/README.md

 ## Defining a sampling scheme

-The sampling is based on a sampling scheme that is defined in a YAML-file with a structure described below.
+The taxonomic sampling (`sample_gtdb` or `sample_ncbi`) is based on a sampling scheme that is defined in a YAML-file with a structure described below.
 Examples of sampling schemes can be found in the config-directory.

 ```
 taxonomic_name: